UtMaximUr/AlcoholTrackerApp/README.md

 # AlcoholTrackerApp

-In this application, you can mark all the days of alcohol intake, statistics on the intake of drinks.
+In this app, you can mark all your drinking days, keep statistics about your drinks, mark places on a map, create new drinks and generate images for them using Fusion Brain AI.

 # Technology stack
 * Kotlin Multiplatform